-The German Historical Institute London (GHIL) was officially opened on 4 November 1976 as an independent academic institution to promote research concentrating on the comparative history of Germany and Britain, on the history of the British Empire and Commonwealth and on Anglo-German relations.
+The German Historical Institute London (GHIL) was officially opened on 4 November 1976 as an independent academic institution to promote research concentrating on British history, on the history of the British Empire and Commonwealth and on Anglo-German relations.
+The Institute also houses a library devoted mainly to German history and organizes public lectures and conferences dealing with German, British and global history.
 Since 2002 the GHIL has been part of the Max Weber Foundation - German Humanities Institutes Abroad, which is funded by the German Federal Ministry of Education and Research (BMBF).

 The GHIL is the third of its kind, after the Istituto Storico Germanico in Rome, founded a hundred years ago by the Prussian Government to facilitate research into the newly opened Vatican archives, and the Institut Historique Allemand in Paris, set up in 1958.
 In the meantime further institutes have been established in Moscow, Washington (1987) and Warsaw (1993).
 Together with the Institute for Oriental Studies in Beirut/Istanbul (1961) and the German Institute for Japanese Studies in Tokyo (1988) they form the member institutes of the Max Weber Stiftung.